Arrlindii/wagawin-sdk-ios/README.md

 ### Delegate Methods

-The Wagawin SDK provides two delegate protocols which can be used by your App.
-The first is called WagawinSDKDelegate, which is passed when initializing the app to determine the SDK status.
+The Wagawin SDK provides two delegate protocols, which can be used by your App.
+The first is called WagawinSDKDelegate, which is passed when initializing the app to determine the SDK status:
 ```objc
 id wagawinSdkDelegate = self;
 [WagawinSDK initWithAppId:@"<YOUR APP KEY>" andDelegate:wagawinSdkDelegate inEnvironment:WAGEnvironmentSandbox];